 With his enhanced strength, he rips off Black’s cybernetic hands and demands to know where Robert is.
 However, Eddie tearfully says that Durant is dead as Darkman believes him and wanders off.
 He then sorrowfully cries out that Robert can’t be deceased, since he feels robbed of his righteous revenge.
 From there, Issue 1 ends over at the Murnau-Sprang Medical Center’s Intensive Care Unit where a familiar figure is lying completely bandaged before he suddenly wakes up.

-Issue 2 opens Peyton on top of a church as he broods about his current state of emptiness, since he believes that he’s forever lost his relationship to Julie and his chance at revenge against Durant.
+Issue 2 opens with Peyton on top of a church as he broods about his current state of emptiness, since he believes that he’s forever lost his relationship to Julie and his chance at revenge against Durant.
 Suddenly, he hears a scream over in the nearby cemetery and heads over to investigate.
 He soon finds a homeless woman tied up to a stake and being burned as he allows his enhanced rage to kick in, allowing him to reach her and smother the flames.
 After noticing a fleeing witness, Peyton dons a facial mask before picking up the badly-burned woman.
 She tells him that someone had called her a witch and that her cats were called “Devil’s Imps”.
 After assuring her that her kittens were safe, he proceeds to carry her to the Murnau-Sprang Medical Center.

 Later, she’s taken into the Emergency wing as a police officer named Brian Kelso exclaims how the woman is another victim in a recent string of stake burnings and that it’s unlikely that she’ll pull through.
 The nurse named Rose then exclaims that the man who dropped the lady off vanished as soon as he arrived before Kelso mentions how besides himself, the rest of the police department doesn’t care about the homeless destitute.
-He even admits how helpless he feels right now since he helping other is why he became a cop.
+He even admits how helpless he feels right now, since his need to help others is why he became a cop.
 Unbeknownst to them, Peyton had been hearing their conversation from afar and feels the frustration that Brian feels.
 Suddenly, he sees Julie walking by as he proceeds to follow her.
 She ultimately comes across Donald who offers to help her with her emotionally troubling times and that he’s open to chat with her.
 As he looks from afar, Westlake’s mind flashes back to his pre-Darkman days and relieves some brief moments of his relationship with her.
 As Hastings accepts Coe’s hand in friendship, Peyton’s 99 minutes are up as his face mask begins to deteriorate.
 As he flees from the hospital, Donald barely notices it while Julie recognizes her prior boyfriend.

 Later, Darkman is back at the graveyard as one of the lady’s cats patiently waits for its master to return.
 He tells the feline that she’s not coming back before attempting to pet it, but he ends up getting hissed at before it runs off.
 We then shift over to the Metropolitan Club as Claude tells Sanford that his longtime plan to sell off a riverbank area has been denied by Lowell’s own men.
 Claude explains that it’s inadequate timing, due to it being occupied by a large mass of homeless people.
 As such, attempting to force them out would cause further complications and “additional unrest”.
 Bellasarious criticizes him by exclaiming that they know what’s killing the bums off and that he’s more than capable of stopping this crime.
 However, Lowell refuses to involve the police with the organization’s affairs and that he’s still in charge of the group before taking his leave.
 Later, he arrives at an occult shop called Hermetic Ideas where he comes across the owner named Tad Whitelocke.
-He nervously tries to make up an excuse for why he can’t help him out, but Sanford refuses and even threaten him with a retractable blade in his cane.
+He nervously tries to make up an excuse for why he can’t help him out, but Sanford refuses and even threatens him with a retractable blade in his cane.

 As such, they proceed with the supernatural session as Lowell slips into a trance and finds himself in historic England where he’s now a Witchfinder General named Matthew Hopkins.
 After arriving in East Anglia, he approaches a woman at a fountain with potentially devious intent before she slaps him.
 Because he insanely justifies this as assuming that she’s a witch, he captures her before subjecting her to torturous acts, culminating with burning her at the stake.
 Afterwards, he meets up with the town magistrates who initially refuse to pay him when they didn’t even ask for his services.
 However, he ultimately convinces them through the effectiveness of his work as he gets rewarded before he heads out.
 As the seance ends, Sanford reawakens, though not as himself.
 It turns out that Matthew has been brought into this time frame and now that he’s in control of Lowell’s body, he dresses himself and prepares to hunt down those he deems wicked under his codename of Witchfinder.